 • Option 1: You disconnect the battery.
 You may lose your dashboard and radio settings, but at least your battery won’t be drained from an unknown item somewhere within your vehicle’s electrical system.
 It can be burdensome to have to pull out the ratchet set each time to disconnect your battery.
 So what some of my clients have done is to have a battery disconnect switch (some call it a “kill switch”) connected to the battery’s negative terminal.
 That way all you have to do is turn the knob and it disconnects the battery.
 Then you simply turn the knob the other way and it connects your battery again.
 There are several different kinds of disconnect switches.
 You can ask your auto repair tech which one is best suited for your vehicle.

 • Option 2: You connect a vehicle battery maintainer to your battery.
 Please note that a battery charger and a battery maintainer are NOT the same.
 Do NOT connect a battery charger to your vehicle for long period of time…use a battery maintainer instead.
 A battery maintainer is a device that connects to both your negative and positive battery terminals and plugs into your garage electrical outlet.
 It’s essentially a trickle charger that helps a battery maintain a charge while sitting dormant.
 The trickle charge is enough to counteract self-discharge, but not so large that it threatens to overcharge your battery.
 By using a battery maintainer, you’ll be able to extend the life of your battery.
 When properly maintained, your battery can last for more than five years.
 However, without proper maintenance, your battery may fail in less than two years.
-You can get a decent battery maintainer at your local auto parts store for around $25 to $60 depending on the one you choose to purchase.
+You can get a decent battery maintainer at your local auto parts store for around $35 to $70 depending on the one you choose to purchase.
 Make sure you know what kind of a battery you have (Standard, AGM, Lithium, Gel), so you can purchase the appropriate battery maintainer for your vehicle.